taiscoding/knowledge-base-system/docs/privacy_design.md

 ### How Our System Works

 Our approach is fundamentally different:
-1. Your data is **immediately tokenized** - sensitive information is replaced with privacy tokens
+1. Your data is **immediately tokenized** by the integrated Privacy Engine
 2. Only these anonymous tokens are processed by our intelligence system
 3. The system **never sees** the original sensitive information
-4. The privacy layer (Sankofa) maintains the mapping between tokens and real data
+4. The Knowledge Base maintains the mapping between tokens and real data

 ## What Are Privacy Tokens?